Samsung/tizen-docs/docs/application/native/guides/text-input/voice-control-manager.md

     }
     ```

-3. Add the command to the command list.
+3. Add the command to the command list:

     ```c
     void